WHY Mindfulness and Creativity Bring Insights to Inspire More Joy to Life.

 Tradition says you’re not supposed to infuse an agenda into your practice, but in this case, there’s an agenda — — to gain some form of creative insight.

-The hope is that you’ll foster a creative insight toward one specific problem you face on that particular day through your stated intention before meditating.
-Or get answers to a lingering concern that’s been bothering you for a while.
+The hope is that, through your stated intention before meditating, you’ll foster creative insight into one specific problem you face on that particular day or get answers to a lingering concern that’s been bothering you for a while.

-When fully present and aware of your immediate thoughts and feelings, you set the stage to practice Creative Mindfulness.
+When you are fully present and aware of your immediate thoughts and feelings, you set the stage for practicing Creative Mindfulness.

 The key is that your brain will tap into the subconscious mental activities just below the threshold of your consciousness and trickle a creative solution into your conscious mind.